Kenyan firm sells gas to low income families, replacing dirty fuels

 Some customers say the gas is cleaner, cheaper and more convenient than traditional fuels like wood or kerosene.

-This month M-Gas received $25 million from Circle Gas, a UK-based holding company whose investors include regional telecoms giant Safaricom.
+This month M-Gas received $25 million from Circle Gas, a UK-based holding company whose investors include regional telecoms giant Safaricom (SCOM.NR).

 The potential market is huge - around 900 million people in Africa use dirty fuel for cooking, contributing to air pollution that causes an estimated 500,000 premature deaths on the continent each year, the World Health Organization says.